| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 closeness of the color that the two men remembered.
 Other than Newton's

+color being more faded, the colors are nearly identical.
 The most significant discrepancy was the way the slight ridges on the

 upper and lower edges gave Jesse's beam the appearance of an I-beam-like